 This bill would prohibit certain freight trains with a total length exceeding 7,500 feet from operating on any part of a main line or branch line in this state, as specified.
-The bill would require a freight train, rolling stock, or other on-track equipment that is completely stopped and that is blocking an at-grade railroad crossing to be cut, separated, or moved to clear the at-grade railroad crossing upon the approach of an emergency vehicle, except as specified.
+The bill would require a freight-train, rolling stock, or other on-track equipment train that is completely stopped and that is blocking an at-grade railroad crossing to be cut, separated, or moved to clear the at-grade railroad crossing upon the approach of an emergency vehicle, except as specified.
 The bill would require the commission to enforce these provisions and would impose penalties of not less than \$5,000 for a first violation, \$10,000 for a 2nd violation, and \$25,000 for a 3rd or subsequent violation, as specified.
+The bill would require the commission to adopt rules necessary to implement these provisions, including, but not limited to, establishing financial penalties, subject to specified minimums, for railroad corporations that are in violation.